IBM-Cloud/terraform-provider-ibm/website/docs/d/container_vpc_alb.html.markdown

 layout: "ibm"
 page_title: "IBM: container_vpc_alb"
 description: |-
-  Get information about a Kubernetes container vpc ALB.
+  Get information about a Kubernetes container VPC ALB.
 ---

-# ibm\_container_vpc_alb
+# ibm_container_vpc_alb

-Import the details of a Kubernetes cluster ALB on IBM Cloud as a read-only data source.
-You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.
+Retrieve information about all the Kubernetes cluster ALB on IBM Cloud as a read-only data source.
+For more information, about Kubernets container VPC ALB, see [VPC: Exposing apps with load balancers for VPC](https://cloud.ibm.com/docs/containers?topic=containers-vpc-lbaas).

-## Example Usage
+## Example usage

-In the following example, you can configure a alb:
+The following example retrieves information of an ALB.

 ```terraform
 data "ibm_container_vpc_alb" "alb" {